Rain garden. Photo: Courtesy of MDC

 Using native wetland and moist prairie or forest plants in rain gardens, and in bioretention and wetland detention basins, slows down and absorbs rainwater, thus reducing the quantity and velocity of stormwater runoff, which protects streams and water quality.

-Consult these resources for more information on natives for managing stormwater:
+More Grow Native! resources for information on natives for managing stormwater:

 - Grow Native! for Water Quality, Missouri Prairie Journal, Vol. 33, No. 1, 2012